News and HeadlinesIndianapolis Local NewsCrime

 On February 21, 2023, a Forensic Interviewer spoke with the two children who were home at the time of the shooting.
 Both children said they heard arguing and saw blood on the victim and their baby sister, who was in the bed with her.

 Investigators obtained and executed a search warrant of the residence.
 They discovered 10mm spent shell casings as well as a bullet fragment with blood and hair on it.
-Wieland advised that he owned a 1911 handgun which uses 10mm ammunition.
+Wieland advised that he owned a 1911 handgun that uses 10mm ammunition.

 He was placed under arrest after officers confirmed he had an active warrant, and upon searching him, they found 10mm rounds in his pocket.

 “Intimate partner violence is real and happening far too frequently,” said Prosecutor Mears.
 “As exemplified in this case, the trauma of this violence expands far beyond the victims, as children and loved ones can be forever impacted by what they’ve seen and experienced.
-If you are experiencing intimate partner violence, there are resources available and service providers ready and willing provide support and compassion.”
+If you are experiencing intimate partner violence, there are resources available and service providers ready and willing to provide support and compassion.”